weholt/SerpentariumCore/README.md

     assert c.go_c() == "Go A!
 Go B!
 And C as well!"
 ```

-The service container is implemented as a Singleton, so you won't create a new instance each time you call ```ServiceContainer()```
-- you get the same instance each time, including all the service registrations.
+The service container is implemented as a Singleton, so you won't create a new instance each time you call ```ServiceContainer()```; you get the same instance each time, including all the service registrations.